 Airports and transportation can be a bit daunting these days.
 For people that want the least hassle, We have been using a local tour company for years.
 They check flight arrival times and will meet you at the exit gate with your name on a sign.
-Cost is $32 up to 3 persons.
+Costs vary, depending on location and type of transportation required.
 For more information about this service and to book service, check here.

 Costa Rica airport has no indoor public areas.
 All people waiting for arrivals and all taxis and tour operators have to wait outside the main exit door.
 When you get out of the secured area, there will no doubt be people trying to sell you a ride to your hotel or anywhere else in Costa Rica.
 These are usually unauthorized people and we do not recommend you travel with them.
 Chances are it will be no cheaper than using one of the Orange Airport Taxis (approx. $30).
 Make sure you confirm the rate before trip commencement.

 Yes, San Jose has Uber.
 It can be a reliable source of transportation to and from the airport.
 I find it best to walk out to the main road (by the public bus stop) in front of the airport and catch my Uber there.
 Getting pick-up be Uber inside airport property can be problematic as there is so much traffic and nowhere for the driver to stop.

 Most people that come to Costa Rica always do at least one night in San Jose – Either upon arrival or when exiting the country.
 Many people ask for a hotel recommendation.
 There are many good hotels in San Jose that appeal to all budgets, amenities and locations.
 Please contact our travel assistance company